l3nz/whaleware/README.md

 Benefits
 --------
-- Common filesystem layout.
+- A common filesystem layout.
 Just replace files as needed.
 - JSON configuration.
 The configuration is passed as a JSON file that is merged with an existing defaults file.
   So you do not have to track a large number of separate environment variables.
 - Centrally reports the state of an instance.